 Thing’s aren’t looking good.
 You’ve hit rock bottom.
-Tax debts are at your doorstep and you have no way to make the payments — or do you?
-If that description sounds applicable to you, then keep reading to learn what you can and should do to improve your debt situation.
-No solution is going to be completely flawless, but installment payments could be just the thing you need to get back on your feet and get out from under mountains of debt.
+Back taxes are at your doorstep and you have no way to make the payments — or do you?
+If that description sounds applicable to you, then keep reading to learn what you can and should do to improve your back tax situation.
+No solution is going to be completely flawless, but installment payments could be just the thing you need to get back on your feet and get out from under mountains of back taxes.

-If you’re in a situation where you simply do not have the money you need to pay the IRS debt in full and on time, then you may want to apply for an installment agreement.
-This payment option allows you to incrementally pay off your debt over time rather than in a single payment.
+If you’re in a situation where you simply do not have the money you need to pay the IRS back taxes in full and on time, then you may want to apply for an installment agreement.
+This payment option allows you to incrementally pay off your obligation over time rather than in a single payment.
 If you just need some time to get your life in order, then that gradual payment could be a lifesaver.

-Although you might have an easier time paying off your tax debt under an installment plan, there is one significant concern with installment payments that you need to be aware of: Late penalties and interest on the debt over time will still apply as usual.
+Although you might have an easier time paying off your back taxes under an installment plan, there is one significant concern with installment payments that you need to be aware of: Late penalties and interest on the back taxes owed over time will still apply as usual.
 Ideally, you should pay your taxes by the due date in full to avoid any additional charges.
 However, if you absolutely need an extension to pay off your balance, be ready to take care of some mandatory fees along the way.

 You should also be very careful when negotiating your installment agreement.
-It’s possible that the payment plan you end up with won’t even go so far as to pay off the interest of the debt despite making regular payments.
-Make sure the amount you are paying leaves you with enough for living expenses but also lowers your debt over time.
-To minimize your penalties and interest, apply for an installment agreement as soon as you can and try paying off your debt as fast as you can manage.
+It’s possible that the payment plan you end up with won’t even go so far as to pay off the interest of the back taxes despite making regular payments.
+Make sure the amount you are paying leaves you with enough for living expenses but also lowers your back taxes over time.
+To minimize your penalties and interest, apply for an installment agreement as soon as you can and try paying off your back taxes as fast as you can manage.

-Also, keep in mind that the higher the debt, the more complex the application process and the qualification procedure.
-You are likely to pay greater fees and have less flexible agreement terms on larger debts as well.
+Also, keep in mind that the higher the back taxes, the more complex the application process and the qualification procedure.
+You are likely to pay greater fees and have less flexible agreement terms on larger back taxes as well.

 As long as you have all the required documents ready, the application for most plans is quite simple and can be done online through the IRS website.
 For some plans, you might have to submit your application requests by mail or speak with the IRS directly.
 The list of the necessary documents will be different for each installment plan, so make sure to check the IRS website before you start the application.

-If you’re an individual with less than $50,000 in debt owed to the IRS, you have the option of a short-term payment plan.
-With this plan, you will pay off your debt within 120 days.
+If you’re an individual with less than $50,000 owed to the IRS, you have the option of a short-term payment plan.
+With this plan, you will pay off your back taxes within 120 days.
 Regardless of how you apply for this plan (online or by mail), there will be no fees for the setup.
-Given that you should have your debt for a maximum of four months under this plan, you should only face one round of interest at most.
+Given that you should have your back taxes for a maximum of four months under this plan, you should only face one round of interest at most.
 Under the short-term installment plan, you may select yourself the amount to pay every month as it has no required minimum payment.

-There are also long-term payment options for individuals who need more than four months to clear their debts.
-The main difference between the two long-term installment payments is how exactly you pay your debt.
+There are also long-term payment options for individuals who need more than four months to clear their back taxes.
+The main difference between the two long-term installment payments is how exactly you pay your back taxes.
 If you wish to pay with direct debit through a Direct Debit Installment Agreement, you’ll apply online and pay the setup fee of $31.
 You’ll be charged $107 if you apply through the mail or by other means.
 If you want to make payments with something other than direct debit, then the online setup will cost $149 and $225 with any other method.

 As a side note, if you classify as a low-income taxpayer, you may be able to mitigate, waive, or reimburse the setup fee for the long-term plans.

 With all individual plans, you can decide for yourself how much you intend to pay each month.
 However, even the long-term plans have a limit on how far they can last.
 Currently, that limit is six years.
-If you want to know the minimum monthly payment, take your total debt and divide it by 72.
+If you want to know the minimum monthly payment, take your total back taxes and divide it by 72.
 You can always pay more than the minimum if you want to.
 In fact, it’s advisable to do this as long as you can afford it.
-By making larger payments, you will reduce the amount of interest that accumulates over time on the debt.
+By making larger payments, you will reduce the amount of interest that accumulates over time on the fiscal obligation.

 Unlike the previous installment agreements, you will be required to fill out Form 433-F, Collection Information Statement.
 This form will ask you to provide information about your household, assets, income, expenses, and the like.
 After this comes your negotiations with the IRS.
 You want to have an installment agreement go through, and depending on how dire your situation, you may have to negotiate for a plan that works for you.